Sumu-la-El

 Sumu-la-El (also Sumulael or Sumu-la-ilu) was a King in the First Dynasty of Babylon.
 He reigned c.
-1880-1845 BC (MC).
+1881–1845 BC (MC).
+He was a contemporary of Sîn-kāšid of Uruk and with Sūmu-El and Nur-Adad or Larsa.During this period Babylon contested with the city-state of Isin for control of the local region.
 He subjugated and conquered nearby cities like Kish and built a string of fortresses around his territory.
 He is known to have conquered the city of Sippar.
-Economic ties extended as far north as Tilmen Höyük.
+Economic ties extended as far north as Tilmen Hoyuk.
 His daughter, Šallurtum, married Sîn-kāšid, the king of Uruk.
+Because the Old Babylonian period archaeological levels at the city of Babylon were below the water table and not excavated what is known about Sumu-la-el is from other sites like Sippar and Marad which Babylon controlled.
+In the first half of Sumu-la-el's reign Marad had an independent kingdom which also controlled Dilbat.

+About 36 year names of Sumu-la-el are known, notably :